Emapalumab: Pharmacokinetics

 Like other antibody-based medications, which are made of amino acid chains called polypeptides, emapalumab is broken down into smaller peptides via the body's normal catabolism.

 Society and culture

 Legal status

 The U.S. Food and Drug Administration (FDA) granted orphan drug designations in 2010 and 2020, and breakthrough therapy designation in 2016, on the basis of preliminary data from the phase II trial.

 In July 2020, and again in November 2020, the European Medicines Agency (EMA) recommended the refusal of the marketing authorization for emapalumab.

+In June 2025, the FDA approved emapalumab-lzsg for the treatment of macrophage activation syndrome (MAS) in patients with Still’s disease.

 Research

 The research name of emapalumab was NI-0501.
 A phase II/III trial began in 2013 and is ongoing as of August 2018.
 The trial targets patients under the age of 18 who have failed to improve on conventional treatments.
 This study was realised in the context of an EU-funded FP7 project, named FIGHT-HLH (306124).